gaslen/Tcrit_tropical/README.md

 conda activate ecostress
 pip install -r requirements.txt
 ```
-:exclamation::exclamation::exclamation: Ensure the `DATA_PATH` in *merge_Tcrits_datasets.py* is set correctly to point to your local data directory. :exclamation::exclamation::exclamation:
+:exclamation::exclamation::exclamation: Ensure the `DATA_PATH` in *merge_Tcrits_datasets.py* is set correctly to point to your local data directory.

 ---